TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

    could be less careful about decrementing their reference counts, however, we accept instances of string subclasses.
-Even though deallocating normal strings won't call back into our objects, we can't guarantee that deallocating an instance of a string subclass won't call back into our objects.
+Even though deallocating normal strings won't call back into our objects, we can't guarantee that deallocating an instance of a string subkundi won't call back into our objects.

 .. [#] Also, even with our attributes restricted to strings instances, the user could pass arbitrary :class:`str` subclasses and therefore still create